xiaohang92/Brochure/README.md

 ## Description

-An brochure website built with React js.
+An brochure website built with React js.<br />
-It promoting Phamarcy Vending Machine.
+It promoting Phamarcy Vending Machine.<br />
-The website have button function such as Introduce, Advantage, Contact which will scroll to the section when click.
+The website have button function such as Introduce, Advantage, Contact which will scroll to the section when click.<br />
-The Contact Us button will providing link to my personal porfolio webpage. [here](https://weihang-profolio.netlify.app/).
+The Contact Us button will providing link to my personal porfolio webpage. [here](https://weihang-profolio.netlify.app/).<br />

 ## Demo